Narendra Modi was interrogated in Ishrat Jahan case, claims DG Vanzara

 Ishrat Jahan, a 19-year-old girl from Mumbra near Mumbai, Javed Shaikh alias Pranesh Pillai, Amjadali Akbarali Rana and Zeeshan Johar were killed in an alleged staged encounter with police on the outskirts of Ahmedabad on June 15, 2004.

-The Gujarat police had claimed the four had links with terrorist organisations, and wanted to kill Modi.
+The Gujarat police had claimed the four had links with terrorist organisations and wanted to kill Modi.

 But a special investigating team set up by the Gujarat High Court concluded that it was a fake encounter.
 The HC then transferred the case to the CBI.